swilson/aqualogic/README.md

 Warning: python noob

-This project is not affiliated or endorsed by Hayward Industries Inc. in any way.
+This project is not affiliated with or endorsed by Hayward Industries Inc. in any way.